 New temperature reconstructions and simulations of the warmest millennia of the last interglacial period (129,000 to 116,000 years ago) show with medium confidence that global mean annual surface temperatures were never more than 2°C higher than pre-industrial.
-High latitude surface temperature, averaged over several thousand years, was at least 2°C warmer than present (high confidence).
-Greater warming at high latitudes, seasonally and annually, confirm the importance of cryosphere feedbacks to the seasonal orbital forcing.
-During these periods, atmospheric GHG concentrations were close to the pre-industrial level. {5.3.4, Box 5.1}
+Greater warming at high-latitudes, seasonally and annually, confirm the importance of cryosphere feedbacks to the seasonal orbital forcing.
+During these periods, atmospheric greenhouse-gas concentrations were close to the pre-industrial level.
+[5.3.4, Box.
+5.1]

-There is high confidence that annual mean surface warming since the 20th century has reversed long-term cooling trends of the past 5000 years in mid-to-high latitudes of the Northern Hemisphere (NH).
-New continental- and hemispheric-scale annual surface temperature reconstructions reveal multi-millennial cooling trends throughout the past 5000 years.
-The last mid-to-high latitude cooling trend persisted until the 19th century, and can be attributed with high confidence to orbital forcing, according to climate model simulations. {5.5.1}
+There is high confidence that annual mean surface warming since the 20th century has reversed longterm cooling trends of the past 5,000 years in mid-to-high latitudes of the Northern Hemisphere.
+New continental- and hemispheric-scale annual surface temperature reconstructions reveal multi-millennial cooling trends throughout the past 5,000 years.
+The last mid-to-high latitude cooling trend persisted until the 19th century, and can be attributed with high confidence to orbital forcing, according to climate model simulations.
+[5.5.1]

-There is medium confidence from reconstructions that the current (1980-2012) summer sea ice retreat was unprecedented and sea surface temperatures in the Arctic were anomalously high in the perspective of at least the last 1450 years.
-Lower than late 20th century summer Arctic sea ice cover is reconstructed and simulated for the period between 8000 and 6500 years ago in response to orbital forcing. {5.5.2}
+There is medium confidence from reconstructions that the current (1980 to 2012) summer sea-ice retreat and increase in sea-surface temperatures in the Arctic are anomalous in the perspective of at least the last 2,000 years.
+Lower than late 20th century summer Arctic sea ice cover is reconstructed and simulated for the period between 8,000 and 6,500 years ago in response to orbital forcing.
+[5.5.2]

-There is high confidence that minima in NH extratropical glacier extent between 8000 and 6000 years ago were primarily due to high summer insolation (orbital forcing).
-The current glacier retreat occurs within a context of orbital forcing that would be favourable for NH glacier growth.
-If glaciers continue to reduce at current rates, most extratropical NH glaciers will shrink to their minimum extent, which existed between 8000 and 6000 years ago, within this century (medium confidence). {5.5.3}
+There is high confidence that minima in Northern Hemisphere extratropical glacier extent between 8,000 and 6,000 years ago were primarily due to high summer insolation (orbital forcing).
+The current glacier retreat occurs within a context of orbital forcing that would be favourable for Northern Hemisphere glacier growth.
+If glaciers continue to reduce at current rates, most extratropical Northern Hemisphere glaciers will shrink to their minimum extent, which existed between 8,000 and 6,000 years ago, within this century (medium confidence).
+[5.5.3]

-For average annual NH temperatures, the period 1983-2012 was very likely the warmest 30-year period of the last 800 years (high confidence) and likely the warmest 30-year period of the last 1400 years (medium confidence).
+For average annual Northern Hemisphere temperatures, the period 1983-2012 was very likely the warmest 30-year period of the last 800 years (high confidence) and likely the warmest 30-year period of the last 1400 years (medium confidence).
 This is supported by comparison of instrumental temperatures with multiple reconstructions from a variety of proxy data and statistical methods, and is consistent with AR4.
-In response to solar, volcanic and anthropogenic radiative changes, climate models simulate multi-decadal temperature changes over the last 1200 years in the NH, that are generally consistent in magnitude and timing with reconstructions, within their uncertainty ranges. {5.3.5}
+In response to solar, volcanic and anthropogenic radiative changes, climate models simulate multidecadal temperature changes over the last 1200 years in the Northern Hemisphere, that are generally consistent in magnitude and timing with reconstructions, within their uncertainty ranges.
+[5.3.5]

-Continental-scale surface temperature reconstructions show, with high confidence, multi-decadal periods during the Medieval Climate Anomaly (950 to 1250) that were in some regions as warm as in the mid-20th century and in others as warm as in the late 20th century.
-With high confidence, these regional warm periods were not as synchronous across regions as the warming since the mid-20th century.
-Based on the comparison between reconstructions and simulations, there is high confidence that not only external orbital, solar and volcanic forcing, but also internal variability, contributed substantially to the spatial pattern and timing of surface temperature changes between the Medieval Climate Anomaly and the Little Ice Age (1450 to 1850). {5.3.5.3, 5.5.1}
+Continental-scale surface temperature reconstructions show, with high confidence, multidecadal intervals during the Medieval Climate Anomaly (950 to 1250) that were in some regions as warm as in the mid-20th century and in others as warm as in the late 20th century.
+With high confidence, these intervals were not as synchronous across seasons and regions as the warming since the mid-20th century.
+Based on the comparison between reconstructions and simulations, there is high confidence that not only external orbital, solar and volcanic forcing, but also internal variability, contributed substantially to the spatial pattern and timing of surface-temperature changes between the Medieval Climate Anomaly and the Little Ice Age (1450 to 1850).
+[5.3.5.3, 5.5.1]